 The format for the Charity Golf Event, Perfect Golf Event organized, included a course setup of nine regulation holes and nine par 3s, with each par 3 offering $10,000 for a hole in one.
 The nine players who were closest to the hole on the designated par 3s qualified for a day-ending shootout where a hole in one earned $1 million.
 The payout included $500,000 to the winning individual and $500,000 for the Epilepsy Foundation of Florida and Athletes vs. Epilepsy.
 There was no hole in one in the shootout, but the player closest to the hole won $1,000.

 The entry fee was $400 per person for the Charity Golf Event, with teams assembled in fivesomes.
-There was also be a putting contest where if someone made a 50-foot putt in the finale the prize was 2018 Masters Tournament badges.
-Auction items included a pink Ping driver signed by two-time Masters winner Bubba Watson, a round of golf for four at TPC Sawgrass with Jim Furyk and a 2016 Rio Olympics flag signed by golf gold medalist Justin Rose, silver medalist Henrik Stenson and bronze medalist Matt Kuchar.
+There was also a pre-event insured putting contest where if the final 50-foot putt was made, they won the prize.
+Auction items included a pink Ping driver signed by two-time Major winner Bubba Watson, a round of golf for four at TPC Sawgrass with Jim Furyk and a 2016 Rio Olympics flag signed by golf gold medalist Justin Rose, silver medalist Henrik Stenson and bronze medalist Matt Kuchar.

 A group of professional golfers and athletes from other sports were expected to participate in the Charity Golf Event as designated hitters on select par 3s.
 They included former Jacksonville Jaguars place-kicker Josh Scobee, Tony Boselli, and former Jaxson de Ville mascot, Curtis Dvorak, professional golfers Klauk, Blaine McCallister, Len Mattiace and Aron Price and former PGA Tour Commissioner Deane Beman, who played as a part of a team.
 Ponte Vedra Beach’s Justin James, the 2017 World Long Drive Champion, hit drives for teams on a designated par 5 for the Charity Golf Event.